fluxcd/website/content/en/flux/guides/sealed-secrets.md

 public key and shares it with the teams that operate on the fleet clusters via Git.

-When a team member wants to create a Kubernetes Secret on a cluster, they uses kubeseal and the public key corresponding to that cluster to generate a SealedSecret.
+When a team member wants to create a Kubernetes Secret on a cluster, they use kubeseal and the public key corresponding to that cluster to generate a SealedSecret.

 Assuming a team member wants to deploy an application that needs to connect to a database using a username and password, they'll be doing the following: